justinehler/VHSDigitizer/README.md

 ## Privacy

 VHS Digitizer processes video and audio locally on your Mac.
 It does not include analytics, telemetry, advertising, or upload behavior.
 See [PRIVACY.md](PRIVACY.md).

-## Publishing

-If you are publishing this project, use the `VHSDigitizer` folder as the repository root.
-See [docs/PUBLISHING.md](docs/PUBLISHING.md) for release notes, GitHub hygiene, and Mac App Store considerations.

 ## License